ibm-cloud-docs/openshift/openshift_storage_ocs_prep.md

 **Minimum required permissions**: **Administrator** platform access role and the **Manager** service access role for the cluster in {{site.data.keyword.containerlong_notm}}.

-The OpenShift Container Storage add-on is available as a technology preview feature and might change without prior notice.
-Do not use this feature for production workloads.
+The OpenShift Container Storage add-on is available as a technology preview and might change without prior notice.
+Do not use this add-on for production workloads.
 {: preview}

 <br />